Alicino88/React-expense-tracker/README.md

 - a section with a year filter: here the expenses are shown according to what year the user clicks on.

 Interesting concepts implemented while building the app:
+- useContext to manage light and dark theme
 - two-way data binding
 - state lifting
 - input validation & dynamic css